 Store sliced or whole bananas in your freezer to have on hand to use in recipes any time.

 Pop frozen banana slices in the blender to create banana ice cream that has the most perfect creamy texture and natural sweetness.
-They can also be added to smoothies, baked goods, and more!
+You can also add them to smoothies, baked goods, and more!

 How to freeze bananas